-The API2Cart plugins are intended to make it easier to add stores based on open-source shopping carts like Magento, WooCommerce, PrestaShop, and CS-Cart.
+The API2Cart plugins are intended to make it easier to add stores based on open-source shopping carts like Magento, WooCommerce, PrestaShop.
 They automatically install a connection bridge to the root folder of the store thus excluding the inconveniences that the process usually entails.

 In particular, using the plugin resolves a couple of issues for both software vendors and their clients:

 - Vendors do not need to ask store owners for their FTP credentials.

 - Store owners avoid the inconvenience of begrudgingly sharing their access information.